Basma23/learning-journal-1/class-01.md

 We should know what tags that we need them for our use, what they do, and where they can go when we want to learn HTML coding.

-## Extra Markup ##
+## Extra Markup

 When we write an HTML code we will start writing by DOCTYPES which tell browsers that which HTML version that we are using.

-- To add comments on our HTML to let other understand what are we doing on our code we write it like this **!-- our comment --** betweem angeld brackets.
+- To add comments on our HTML to let other understand what are we doing on our code we write it like this **!-- our comment --** between angeld brackets.

 - We can add id and class attributes inside tags to identify particular elements.